alt-magick/Mage-The-Ascension/README.md

 ### Traditions

-There are 9 Traditions representing the different kinds of Mages and their world views.
+There are 12 kinds of Mages representing different world views.
 You can pick whichever one you feel resonates with your character:

 #### Akashic Brotherhood<br>